Whipped-cream charger: Recreational drug

 Because of their availability, chargers are usually the method of choice for users seeking to use nitrous oxide recreationally.
-Tanks of medical-grade nitrous are difficult to obtain, and auto-grade nitrous contains substances such as sulfur dioxide to prevent human consumption.
+Tanks of medical-grade nitrous oxide are difficult to obtain, and vehicle-grade nitrous oxide contains substances such as sulfur dioxide to prevent human consumption.
 Chargers are cheaply available in many stores and online.

 To inhale from a charger, users either fill a balloon using a cracker, fill an empty whipped cream dispenser and inhale from it, or likewise use a dispenser to fill a balloon as the potentially rapid rush of gas from the spout of the dispenser may be too harsh.
 Inhaling directly from a cracker is particularly dangerous due to the risk of developing frostbite on the inside of the mouth or esophagus.
 The 8 gram nitrous oxide steel cylinder charger when discharged into an empty whipped cream dispenser creates a pressure of 30 pounds per square inch (200kPa) and delivers 3.24 litres of nitrous oxide gas.

 Model rocketry

-Whipped cream chargers are also used by model rocket enthusiasts for micro hybrid engines, where it acts as an oxidizer for solid fuels such as polyethylene or HTPB.
+Whipped cream chargers are also used by model rocket enthusiasts for micro hybrid engines, where it acts as an oxidizer for solid fuels such as polyethylene, HTPB, or paraffin wax.
+NO2 acts as a great way to light most solid propellants and keep the combustion going.
+However they contain N2O.
+Due to the max volume of whipped cream chargers they are only used in small scale engines and not anything larger than about 29 mm in diameter.